 If you notice a sudden rise in clicks or a strange increase in traffic, contact Google here.

-Improving your ad layout and setup
+Improve your ad layout and setup to avoid AdSense deductions

 Invalid or accidental clicks are often caused by a poor ad layout and setup.
 For example: